-Day 4: Xi'an—Terracotta Army / Wild Panda Nature Reserve
+Day 3: Qing Xi Village Visit / Wild Panda Nature Reserve

-After lunch, board the bullet train to Guangyuan, where we meet our bus and drive to the Wild Panda Nature Reserve.
+This morning, board the bullet train to Guangyuan, where we meet our bus and drive to the Wild Panda Nature Reserve.
 Along the way, we stop in the Muslim village of Qing Xi, with time to wander among scenes of relaxed street life amid the 300-year-old wooden buildings that date from the Qing dynasty.
 It's a peaceful setting, with a stream coursing through the center of the village.
-Just beyond the village lies a secret slice of Chinese wilderness, a chain of nature reserves little known to outsiders and visited by a mere handful of Westerners.
-As dusk falls, we drive up a narrow valley to our destination, keep an eye out for native wildlife.
+Just beyond the small town lies a secret slice of Chinese wilderness, a chain of nature reserves little known to outsiders and visited by a mere handful of Westerners.
+As we follow a rushing river up the narrow valley to our destination, keep an eye out for native wildlife.
 Eventually we arrive at our hotel, tucked away in the forest in a setting that's virtually unknown to tourists, where our nearest neighbors are mostly wild animals that thrive in these protected environs.

-Within the sanctuary, we’ll also search for Tibetan and rhesus macaques, golden and Sichuan takin, musk deer, muntjac, serow, wild boar, blue sheep, and, more rarely, endangered moon bears and red pandas.
-Birding is superb with more than 150 species in the reserve—the elegant golden pheasant is a prize.
+Within the sanctuary, we also search for Tibetan and rhesus macaques, golden and Sichuan takin, musk deer, muntjac, serow, wild boar and blue sheep.
+More rarely, we may also see endangered moon bears and red pandas.
+Birding is superb, with more than 150 species in the reserve—the elegant golden pheasant is a prize.
 Night walks may reveal nocturnal creatures such as leopard cat, civet and hog-nosed badger.
 We can often observe them from the many remote roads and trails we explore, although dense vegetation and weather may affect our sightings.

 Day 9: Gengda Wolong Panda Base / Rilong

-Today, we set out from Dujiangyan to visit the newly rebuilt Gengda Wolong Panda Center in the Wolong Nature Reserve, a base that integrates scientific research, captive breeding and reintroduction of pandas into the wild.
+Setting out from Dujiangyan, we head for the newly rebuilt Gengda Wolong Panda Center in the Wolong Nature Reserve, a base that integrates scientific research, captive breeding and reintroduction of pandas into the wild.
 More than 30 pandas reside at the center, which includes a 680-acre bamboo forest.
-You’ll have an opportunity for close-up photos of giant pandas in this natural habitat that features a striking backdrop of mountains.
-Traveling west, we head for Rilong, a Tibetan village known famously as a base camp for climbing 20,505-foot Mount Siguniang.
+Get close-up photos of giant pandas in this natural habitat that features a striking mountain backdrop.
+Traveling west, we continue to Rilong, a Tibetan village known famously as a base camp for climbing 20,505-foot Mount Siguniang.
 Translating to Four Sisters Mountain, this imposing massif encompasses four separate peaks, Daguniangshan, Erguniangshan, Sanfeng and Yaomeifeng, and is often referred to as the “Chinese Alps.”
 In Rilong we are immersed in Tibetan culture, with traditional architecture on display and yak butter tea for sale by local vendors.
 This high-altitude village, which sits over 10,000 feet above sea level, is the center of the Jiarong Tibetan culture, found only in this region of Sichuan province.
 The rural Jiarong people are known for their intricately embroidered costumes and agricultural lifestyle.

-Early risers may catch the sunrise behind the peaks in Rilong, a vista touted for its singular beauty.
-We spend the day exploring the dramatic scenery of nearby Siguniangshan National Park.
-Entering the 25-mile-long Shuangqiao Valley, we view snow-capped peaks in every direction, with Four Sisters Mountain towering above.
+Early risers may catch the sunrise behind the peaks in Rilong, a vista acclaimed for its singular beauty.
+We spend the full day exploring the dramatic scenery of nearby Siguniangshan National Park.
+Entering the 25-mile-long Shuangqiao Valley, we view snowcapped peaks in every direction, with Four Sisters Mountain towering above.
 The valley floor is 10,000 feet above sea level, and the highest mountains nearly double that.
 Explore the colorful geological features and mirror-like lakes of this subalpine terrain, following boardwalk trails that weave among occasional pagodas and prayer flags.
 Highlights include the Yin-Yang Valley, Willow Bridge, Sun-Moon Mirror Mountain and Five-Colored Mountain with its rocks that glow red, yellow, green, blue and white.
 These high-altitude forests are native habitat for the endangered red panda, too.
 Deeper into the valley, we reach the Ginsenguo flatland, with a viewing deck overlooking highland swamps and snowy peaks, and Jiujia Lake, which is actually a group of four seasonal lakes and nine perennial ones—the legendary bathing pools for the “four sisters.”
-After a full day of exploration in the park, we travel back down the valley to spend the night in Dujiangyan.

-If time allows, we’ll have the chance for an optional visit to Dujiangyan Panda Valley in the afternoon.
+Head back to Dujiangyan, where we visit Dujiangyan Panda Valley.
 This is a new facility that is both a panda research and breeding base and a center for conservation education.
 In natural environs, pandas are gradually habituated and returned to the wild.
 Reintroduction training experts from around the globe gather here for collaborative research.
 This quiet research base is landscaped with beautiful flowers and we may see pandas in transitional “dens” that are learning to live on their own in the natural surroundings.
 You'll see many red pandas here as well.
-This evening, celebrate our many adventures at a festive farewell dinner.
+This evening, celebrate our adventures at a festive farewell dinner.

 Day 12: Chengdu / Depart

-After a sumptuous buffet breakfast at our luxury hotel, transfer to the airport to meet departing flights.
+After a sumptuous buffet breakfast at our luxury hotel next to the airport, transfer the short distance to meet departing flights.